certaindaniel/ShockEmu/Readme.md

 ```

 # SE File Format
-SE files are, generally speaking, a mapping between an input key, mouse button, or mouse movement to a DualShock input.
-See the example file (`example.se`) for a breakdown of the format.
+SE files are, generally speaking, a mapping between an input key to a DualShock input.
+See the `only_keyboard.se` file for a breakdown of the format.

 # How It Works
 ShockEmu works by intercepting the IOHID calls of PS Remote Play application and presents an emulated DualShock controller.
-It also hooks into the input routines of the application, to catch keyboard and mouse inputs, which then get mapped according to your SE file.
+It also hooks into the input routines of the application to catch keyboard inputs, which then get mapped according to your SE file.

 # Pro Tips